rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * Test for run under CI

 ## Long-term TODOs:
+ * Support for multi-case benchmarks (separate limits)
+ * Validate the results!!!
  * Support for concurrent competiton runs (stub code were removed at master afd9977, restore, then fix).
  * replace LooksLikeLastRun property usages with some extension point that should run on competition test completion
  * Memory limits + diagnoser - whoops, https://github.com/PerfDotNet/BenchmarkDotNet/issues/200 .
 Will need to replace MethodInvoker, delayed.